Phoenix Area Service

 Disconnect problems should not be bypassed

 A disconnect is there for safety.
-If it is damaged, overheated, loose, or not working correctly, the repair should address the electrical problem instead of bypassing the shutoff.
+If it is damaged, overheated, loose, or not working correctly, the repair should address the electrical problem and the outdoor unit circuit instead of bypassing the shutoff.

 Phoenix-area HVAC service